NICHD-BSPC/multiome-wf/README.rst

 .. code-block::

+    # Assume you are in the multiome-wf directory
     $ mamba env create --prefix ./env --file env.yaml

 This will create a new conda environment named ``env`` in the current directory.